 * * *

 Now begins the build-up to a diabolic sport, which will culminate at the canto’s end.
 We might — if we were to remain within the courtly codes that mark this canto — consider this sport akin to an infernal jousting match: “the clash of tournaments, the rush of jousts” are after all present in the canto’s mock epic opening : “fedir torneamenti e correr giostra” (Inf.
 22.6).
-The poet draws our attention to this diabolic sport with a solemn address to the reader, reminiscent of the mock-heroic opening of this canto.
-The address to the reader features the severely out of place Latin word ludus (play or game), here barely vernacularized as ludo: “O tu che leggi, udirai nuovo ludo” (O you who read, hear now of this new sport [Inf.
+The poet draws our attention to this sport with a solemn address to the reader (also reminiscent of the mock epic opening of this canto), which features the severely out of place Latin word ludus (play or game), here barely vernacularized as ludo: “O tu che leggi, udirai nuovo ludo” (O you who read, hear now of this new sport [Inf.
 22.118]).
 This is a nuovo ludo: a novel game, a new sport never seen anywhere else.

 Io pensava così: “Questi per noi sono scherniti con danno e con beffa sì fatta, ch’assai credo che lor nòi.”
 (Inf.
 23.13-15)

 I thought: “Because of us, they have been mocked, and this inflicted so much hurt and scorn that I am sure they feel deep indignation.”

 Let us reconstruct the events that lead up to the nuovo ludo that concludes Inferno 22.
 The devils hook Ciampolo, and then offer the travelers the opportunity to speak with the sinner before they shred him (Inf.
 22.31-63).
 Virgilio knows what interests Dante, and he asks Ciampolo whether there are any Italians under the pitch: “Or dì: de li altri rii / conosci tu alcun che sia latino / sotto la pece?”
 (Now tell: among the sinners / who hide beneath the pitch, / do you know any who are Italian?”
 [Inf.
 23.64-66]).
 In detailing the fellow sinners from whose company he has recently parted, Ciampolo focuses on two important figures from Sardinia: Frate Gomita and Michele Zanche (Inf.
 22.81-90).